 Learn how to create and maintain your CV.

 Are you curious about the differences between a resume and CV?
 Check out the Chronicle of Higher Education's story "The CV Doctor is Back" to explore these differences.
 This story contains links to CV and resume samples demonstrating the transition from one to the other.

-You can also visit the Sanger Learning & Career Center for help creating a CV to best highlight your background and to demonstrate your intellectual interests.
+You can also visit the Vick Center for help creating a CV to best highlight your background and to demonstrate your intellectual interests.